 Slide the backdrop into the opening at the back.
 Slide the curtain into the opening at the front.

-The cardboard used for the backdrop and curtain should be tall enough to leave a portion sticking out of the top of the theater for easy removal.
+The cardboard backdrop and curtain should both be tall enough to leave a portion sticking out of the top of the theater for easy removal.

 This is what the audience sees!

-You can paint the sides of the theater if preferred.
-Plan for a neutral design that will accommodate any backdrop scene that is made to go along with a specific story.
+You can paint the theater inside and outside if preferred.
+Inside, plan for a neutral design that will accommodate any backdrop scene that is made to go along with a specific story.

 Kids will love helping with the construction of theater for marionettes.
 Designing, painting, and working together to complete the project will build fine motor and cognitive skills in early learners.